eMirror Vol 29, No. 28 (2025-07-11)

 An international community practising and teaching Dogen’s Zen since 1985.

--Beginning teisho 1: What About You?, Saturday, May 14, 2005, in the series "Wandering on Medicine Mountain" presented by Zen Master Anzan Hoshin at Dainen-ji
+-Beginning teisho 3: Try To Lift It, Sunday, May 16, 2005, in the series "Wandering on Medicine Mountain" presented by Zen Master Anzan Hoshin at Dainen-ji

 The Hatto (for formal sittings)